What is the Athena SWAN Charter?

 The Athena SWAN Charter evolved from work between the Athena Project and the Scientific Women’s Academic Network (SWAN), to advance the representation of women in science, engineering and technology (SET).
 The Charter was officially launched in June 2005 with the support of the Equality Challenge Unit (ECU) and the UK Resource Centre for Women in SET (UKRC).

-School of Maths and Physics - ATHENA SWAN CHARTER
+School of Mathematics and Physics - Our Commitments to the Athena SWAN Charter

 - The advancement of science, engineering and technology (SET) is fundamental to quality of life across the globe.